My process of making stencil printed patterns

-I have shared parts of the making process of my stenciled patterns in this blog before and in this post I thought I’d give you an overview of the whole process.
+I have shared parts of the making process of my stencilled patterns in this blog before and in this post I thought I’d give you an overview of my process of making stencil printed patterns.
 The process I describe is what I use to make complex repeat patterns.
 To reassure you: when you first start stencil printing on fabric there are ways to make beautiful and more simple patterns with much fewer steps.

 Sketching a motif

 ill My design process always starts on paper, I sketch my design using whatever material is at hand, often just a pencil, sometimes I use colour.
 When I use sketches from my sketchbook to start a motif I often need to take time to simplify the motif and make it suitable to make a stenciled print.
 Sometimes I need to change the size of parts of the motif or the perspective.
 It often takes a while and multiple sketches to get to a result that feels good to me.
 It’s not about making a realistic representation, but making a print that will work in a pattern.